CDL Pathway

 CDL Medical Card Guide

-A CDL path can stall if your medical certification is wrong, expired, or filed in the wrong category.
-Verify your state’s current process.
+Your CDL can stall if your medical card is wrong, expired, or filed under the wrong driving category.
+Check your state's current steps before you assume it's handled.

 eligibility